 Toxic is a word that continues to pop up in our culture.
 Toxic chemicals, toxic waste.
 Even toxic relationships.
 We are becoming exposed to more and more toxins in our everyday life.
 Once meant to be helpful and not intentionally dangerous, we are now learning of the alarming effects these chemicals cause.
 We are continually exposed to chemicals in our food, the air we breathe, and a plethora of common items we all use every single day.
 To combat these toxins, another word has become popular as of late – detoxification.
 Ranging from detox teas to charcoal towels, companies rely on this trigger word as a means of advertising to a scared consumer market.
-But did you know that our bodies naturally detoxify our body?
+But did you know that our bodies naturally detoxify our bodies?
 Today, we’re going to jump into the science and begin destigmatizing detox.

 Our detoxification story beings in the liver.
 An organ we don’t give much credit to or think about, our livers detoxify our bodies in two phases.
-First, it converts toxic substances to highly reactive metabolites.
+First, it converts toxic substances into highly reactive metabolites.
 Metabolites are substances formed to aid the body’s metabolism process.
 Our livers then excrete these toxins.

 But the liver isn’t the only player in the detoxification game.
 Your kidneys, lungs, and even gut also play a role in detoxification.
 Toxins can impact these organs both acutely and cumulatively.
 The most dangerous ones are persistent, low-grade toxins.
 These are exemplified as such in the residue you consume regularly in conventionally grown fruits and vegetables.
 While the body’s reactions to such toxins aren’t immediate, there is still a correlation between chronic low-grade toxicity and health issues.

-Why We Feel the Need to Detox
+Why We Feel the Need to Detoxify

 In today’s world, we are faced with a number of health-related choices each day.
 Taking the elevator vs. the stairs.
 Eating out or consuming processed foods vs. raw fruits and vegetables and plant-based consumption.
 The choices we make each day impact our body’s abilities to naturally detoxify the body.
 The more “unhealthy” choices we partake in, the more of a challenge it becomes.
 This is why those detoxifying products sound so alluring.
 In an age where we expect instant gratification, a 3-day detox “cleanse” sounds better than making those consistent healthier choices.